Teachable is one of the most popular online course platforms. It’s easy to use and offers all the features to create and sell online courses.

 - In-lesson discussions

-The Basic plan, priced at $39/month, comes with a 5% transaction fee and offers many more features than the Free plan.
+The Teachable Basic plan, priced at $59/month, comes with a 5% transaction fee and offers many more features than the Free plan.

-With the Basic plan, you get the following major upgrades:
+With the Basic plan, you’ll get these major upgrades:

 - Ability to add a custom domain